mathiasmag/Oracle-Dev-Env-Docker/Prereqs.md

 ## Get zip-files for this project and Oracle Docker project.

-Either use these commands to download and unzip into the directory you execute them from or follow the steps below to do it manually.
+Either use these commands to download and unzip into the directory you execute them from or follow the steps below to do it 1manually.
 ```
 cd
 mkdir devenv